srimantapal205/Python-3-Learn/Functional Programming/Functional_programming.md

 ## Functional Programming:
 **Functional programming is a programming paradigm that focuses on:**

-**Separation of Concerns:** It organizes code into functions and data structures, ensuring that each function has a single, well-defined purpose.</P>
+**Separation of Concerns:** It organizes code into functions and data structures, ensuring that each function has a single, well-defined purpose.

 **Separation of Data and Behavior:** Unlike OOP, which combines methods (behavior) and attributes (data) into objects, FP treats data and functions as separate entities.
 Functions operate on data but don’t own or encapsulate it.</P>

 ### FP and OOP